Public-Health-Scotland/R-Resources/using SMRA with R.md

 E.g. To extract age, sex and location (i.e. hospital code) from all SMR01 records for men over 100:

-`SELECT AGE_IN_YEARS, SEX, LOCATION FROM ANALYSIS.SMR01_PI WHERE AGE_IN_YEARS>100 AND SEX=1 rownames<=10`
+`SELECT AGE_IN_YEARS, SEX, LOCATION FROM ANALYSIS.SMR01_PI WHERE AGE_IN_YEARS>100 AND SEX=1 AND  ROWNUM<=10`

 Save the file with a ".sql" extension.

-NB rownames <=10 is used to limit the number of rows returned to 10.
+NB AND  ROWNUM<=10 is used to limit the number of rows returned to 10.
 This will reduce the time it takes to run this example.
 In practice, you may want to retrieve a limited number of rows when setting up a query in order to check that the query is returning the expected information/ the variables selected are the correct ones.

 3. Read the SQL query to execute against the SMRA database from an external file: